 \begin{definition} \textbf{Hyper-assertions.} A \emph{\hyperassertion{}} (ranged over by $P$, $Q$, $R$) is a total function from $\powerset{ \extstates{} }$ to Booleans.

 A \hyperassertion{} $P$ \emph{entails} a \hyperassertion{} $Q$, written $P \models Q$, iff all sets that satisfy $P$ also satisfy $Q$:

 \end{definition}

-Following Incorrectness Logic and others, we formalize hyper-assertions as semantic properties, which allows us to focus on the key ideas of our logic.
+We formalize hyper-assertions as semantic properties, which allows us to focus on the key ideas of the logic.
 In \secref{sec:syntactic}, we will define a syntax for hyper-assertions, which will allow us to derive simpler rules than the ones presented in this section.

 To formalize the meaning of hyper-triples, we need to relate them formally to the semantics of our programming language.
 Since hyper-triples are defined over extended states, we first define a semantic function $\mathit{sem}$ that lifts the operational semantics to extended states; it yields the set of extended states that can be reached by executing a command $C$ from a set of extended states~$S$: